1. Introduction to PCI and PCI Registered Reports

 - Where there were any deviations from the accepted methodology, the Method section of the Stage 2 manuscript must be altered to state the method that was implemented, accompanied by a footnote to explain the nature of, and reason for, the deviation from the planned methodology.

-All textual changes to the parts of the Stage 2 manuscript that were approved at Stage 1 must without exception be highlighted as tracked changes in the Stage 2 manuscript.
+PCI RR requires that all textual changes to the parts of the Stage 2 manuscript that were approved at Stage 1 are without exception highlighted as tracked changes in the Stage 2 manuscript.
 Authors can meet this requirement either by highlighting the tracked changes in the published Stage 2 preprint or, where they prefer to publish a “clean” Stage 2 preprint, by linking to a duplicate version of the manuscript (e.g. in a trusted repository) that highlights the tracked changes.

 PCI RR is a signatory of the Transparency and Openness Promotion (TOP) guidelines, which describe a series of modular standards for transparency and reproducibility in published research.
 In general, authors are required to make all study data, digital materials, and computer code publicly available (at Stage 2 submission) to the maximum extent permissible by relevant legal or ethical restrictions.
-Authors should consult the PCI RR TOP guidelines policy (available here) prior to Stage 1 submission.
+Authors are expected to consult the PCI RR TOP guidelines policy (available here) prior to Stage 1 submission.
 Reviewers are not required to assess whether the manuscript is TOP-compliant, as this assessment is made by PCI RR recommenders.

 It is possible that authors with IPA may wish to withdraw their manuscript from PCI RR, during or following the research.
 Possible reasons could include (but are not limited to) a major technical error, inability to complete the study due to unforeseen circumstances, or the authors declining to revise the Stage 2 manuscript as requested by the recommender or Managing Board.
 In all such cases, manuscripts can of course be withdrawn at the authors’ discretion.
 However, PCI RR will publicly record each withdrawal by marking the Stage 1 recommendation as "withdrawn" and including a statement in the Stage 1 recommendation explaining the key facts and the reason for the withdrawal.
 If the recommended Stage 1 protocol was registered under a private embargo then this will also be released and the protocol made public.